(On-the-Job Injury or Illness)

 Protecting Your Privacy

-- By submitting an original notarized letter or form indicating your authorization that a particular person or entity may have access to your claim information.
+- an original notarized letter or form authorizing a particular person or entity to see your claim information.